Together we can make a difference

 Join our other partners

-Through the generosity of our community partners and volunteers, we have been able to grow our programs and make a lasting impact on our children, youth, individuals, and families.
+Through the generosity of our partners, we have been able to grow our programs and make a lasting impact on marginalized youth, individuals, and families.
 Thank you!

 Second Harvest recently funded Ifarada $45,000 to provide short-term food relief to families it services.
 For more information about this program, or to register visit us today.

 Starting in January 2020, the Public Safety Canada through the SNAP program funded Ifarada with training and a stipend for the development of SNAP program.
 Visit our SNAP program to learn more about our programs.

 A number of our youth programs were supported by TD Impact in 2021, focusing on the challenges faced by marginalized youth in the age of covid-19 and how to help them manage and respond accordingly.